 Someone called Elton John said not long ago how much he admires Pope Francis.
 Very commendable!
-What I found intriguing was that he couldn't leave it there; he couldn't resist the temptation to go on to attack the last Roman Pontiff ... curiously concentrating on his clothes: about which the speaker observed that even he himself would not wear such things in Las Vegas.
+What I found intriguing was that he couldn't leave it there; he couldn't resist the temptation to go on to attack the previous Roman Pontiff ... curiously concentrating on his clothes: about which the speaker observed that even he himself would not wear such things in Las Vegas.
 (I wonder why the interviewer didn't ask him exactly where he, the aforementioned Elton, would wear a mitre and a pallium.
 Why does a certain sort of interviewer decline to ask a certain sort of interviewee certain sorts of questions?)
 And indeed, according to an undergraduate newspaper here, the Crooner referred to Benedict XVI as an a*s*h*l*.
 The national press were, I think, too coy to include this sweet little detail.
-'Sir Elton' is a national treasure, and such evidence of deranged spite might damage the image!
-(Is there a para prosdokian in this individual's apparent preference to compound procto- with -phobia rather than with -philia ?)
+'Sir Elton' is a national treasure, and such clear evidence of his deranged spite might damage the image!

 Why do people still carry on about Pope Benedict, and why with such visceral hatred?

 I print below something that I wrote in 2015, with its original thread.
 But I cannot refrain from first inserting here a paragraph from a book I've only just looked at, which John Allen published in 2000 as Cardinal Ratzinger: the Vatican's enforcer of the Faith, and reissued in 2005 as Pope Benedict XVI: